MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 In your project, when the WebView2 control navigates to a URL, it displays the URL in the address bar and alerts the user of the URL displayed in the WebView2 control.

-1. In the `Form1.cs` file, update your constructor and create an `InitializeAsync` function to match the following code snippet.
-The `InitializeAsync` function awaits [EnsureCoreWebView2Async][DotnetApiMicrosoftWebWebview2WinformsWebview2Ensurecorewebview2async] because the initialization of `CoreWebView2` is asynchronous.
+1. In the `Form1.cs` file, update the constructor and create an `InitializeAsync` function to match the following code snippet as follows.

     ```csharp
     public Form1()